This blog will cover the following:

 Data Science Career Path

 Data science is now a term known and used across various industries.
 Hence, organizations expect data scientists to have a much more comprehensive skill set and a broader understanding of various business processes.
 So, choosing the right career path involves acquiring the right skills, knowing the job requirements, and exploring the correct career opportunities.
+To kick-start your career and be an expert in the area of Data Science I would strongly recommend you to go with Intellipaat’s Data Science training in Bangalore in Collaboration with IIT Madras.

 Typically, the career trajectory of a data scientist involves working across various roles such as data analyst, data engineer, business intelligence developer, and data scientist.
 These are considered to be the main phases or steps in the career path of a data scientist.